 - THTR–D361 IU Contemporary Dance Theatre [fall rehearsal period]

 - THTR-D301 Contemporary Dance Workshop [spring rehearsal period]

 These courses provide you with foundational technique and theory upon which you will build throughout your undergraduate career.

 Tracks and concentrations

 The degree requires 21 hours in supporting technique.
-You may choose to focus on ballet practices, cultural choreographies, or dance and movement in theatre and musical theatre.
-Or you may take a combination of supporting technique courses.
+You may choose to focus on ballet practices, cultural choreographies, or dance and movement in theatre and musical theatre, or various other options.
+You may also take a combination of supporting technique courses.

 Upper level coursework

 Each semester, students participate in upper-level rehearsal blocks in preparation for a range of dance performances and concerts.

 Upper-level coursework in the major also includes advanced technique and composition, which culminate in a junior-year choreographic performance project (comprised of original dance pieces), as well as a senior performance showcase and pre-professional seminar.

 Majors also study dance pedagogy, dance history, and dance in the humanities, and gain professional experience through internships, or yoga or Pilates certification.